So you're thinking about starting a journal?

 These benefits are just the tip of the ice-berg.

-Let's just say that overall (and this will sound like a sac of sap), I’m a mentally and emotionally happier, healthier human being.
+Let’s just say that overall (although I am far from perfect), I’m a more mentally and emotionally stable, happier, healthier human being.
 And I dig that.

 Different Styles of Journaling

-There are many ways to journal, but here are a few of the popular ones.
+There are many ways to journal, but for the purpose of this article I’m going to focus on self-reflective journaling methods.
+Here are a few of the popular ones.

 Gratitude Journaling